 Samantha attributes her success to several key elements: being drug-free, MAT, counseling, participation in the 12-step program, and a newfound support system.
 This comprehensive approach empowered her to confront challenges head-on.
 For instance, when Samantha had to undergo a C-section, she was given pain medication.
 This time, however, it was a different situation; the obsession to use was gone, allowing her to focus on her recovery and well-being without the fear of relapse.

-Ultimately, the medical community must challenge biases and prioritize compassion to transform the stigma surrounding addiction.
+Addiction is a widespread challenge.
+To achieve better care—care that truly supports those suffering—the medical community must prioritize compassion and transform the stigma surrounding addiction.
 This approach empowers individuals like Samantha to embrace their healing journeys and creates space for others in their community to begin their own paths to recovery.

 The stories of Samantha and Felicia, paired with Dr. Stoner’s insights, remind us that addiction recovery is not a one-size-fits-all process.
 It requires medical knowledge, but more importantly, it demands compassion, empathy, and patience.
 By creating a judgment-free environment and listening to patients, healthcare providers can play a pivotal role in helping individuals reclaim their lives.